cinchy-co/Documentation/cql/the-basics-of-cql/cql-statements-overview/cinchy-ddl-statements.md

 ## Drop Table <a href="#drop-table" id="drop-table"></a>

-The DROP TABLE statement is used to drop an existing table in a database.
+The **DROP TABL**E statement is used to drop an existing table in a database.

 **Syntax**